CV / Biography

 Julius Weitzdörfer is the 2014 Charles & Katharine Darwin Research Fellow and Director of Studies in law at Darwin College, and an affiliated lecturer teaching EU Environmental and Sustainable Development Law.
 In 2016 he joined the Centre for the Study of Existential Risk (CSER) as a Research Associate, where he works on the project "Managing Extreme Technological Risk" under the direction of Dr Robert Doubleday and Prof Lord Martin Rees.
 He is a member of the CSaP Policy Fellows Network, the Energy @ Cambridge strategic research initiative and the Interdisciplinary Centre for East Asian Studies in Frankfurt.
 His work is funded by the Templeton World Charity Foundation.

 Julius' expertise lies in the regulation of risk, as well as in disaster-, nuclear- and environmental-law.
-At CSER, he works on the law and governance of extreme risks, asking what can be done to encourage risk-awareness and societal responsibility in the development of technologies with the greatest transformative potential, without discouraging innovation.
-His previous work covers dynamic fields of Japanese law, including civil and criminal liability, criminal trials, consumer protection, disaster response and particularly the Fukushima liability case, using a comparative, economic and socio-legal approach.
+At CSER, he works on the law and governance of extreme risks, asking what can be done to encourage risk-awareness without discouraging innovation.
+His previous work covers dynamic fields of Japanese law, including civil and criminal liability, criminal trials, consumer protection, earthquake and tsunami law and particularly the Fukushima liability case, using a comparative, economic and socio-legal approach.

-In 2016-17, Julius is co-organizing the first Cambridge Conference on Catastrophic Risk and the Darwin College Lecture Series on "Extremes" as well as the Darwin College Humanities and Social Sciences Lunchtime Talks.
+In 2016-17, Julius is co-organizing the first Cambridge Conference on Catastrophic Risk, the Darwin College Lecture Series on "Extremes", and the Darwin College Humanities and Social Sciences Lunchtime Talks.
 Publishing in three languages, he has recently completed a doctoral thesis on financial crimes and regulation in Japan and is currently editing a book on the legal lessons from the Fukushima accident.